-If you love sweet bread, you are in for a treat.
+If you love quick bread, you are in for a special treat.
 This old-fashioned Gluten Free Zucchini Bread is one of the best!
 It makes a delicious breakfast or snack.
 A special bonus, this moist zucchini bread is also dairy-free with a refined sugar-free option!!

-Moist and delicious, this bread is a fantastic way to hide some veggies!
+Moist and delicious, this homemade zucchini bread is a fantastic way to hide some veggies!
 If you love zucchini as much as I do (but need to hide it in recipes to get your hubby to eat it.)
 Check out these delicious gluten free zucchini muffins too.

-Gluten Free zucchini bread is so easy to make from scratch.
-It is my favorite way to hide veggies...Mr.
+My zucchini bread is so easy to make from scratch and it is my favorite way to hide veggies...Mr.
 Fearless Dining and my kids are not fans of zucchini.
 Mr. Fearless Dining will put on a brave face at the dinner table, but the kids...nope.

 Do you have a child like that?
 My daughter always knows and steers clear of anything green in my baking.
 If you are really skilled, you can hide vegetables in desserts like Gluten Free Butternut Squash Caramel Cake.

-Wait until you take a bite of this zucchini bread, you are going to love the spices and sweetness.
+Wait until you take a bite of this zucchini bread, you are going to love the cinnamon and sweetness.
 It tastes like you bought this cake at a bakery!
 Nobody will know this recipe is both gluten free and dairy-free!
 This zucchini bread with almond flour also has no refined sugars, but it still tastes sinfully good.

 How to shred zucchini: